keikai/doc/dev-ref/Insertion_and_Deletion.md

 ---

-The `Range` API to insert cells.
+Use the `Range` API to insert cells.

 {% highlight java linenos %}
 range.insert(InsertShift.RIGHT, InsertCopyOrigin.FORMAT_LEFT_ABOVE);
 {% endhighlight %}

-In this usage, the `Range` object not only represents the position to insert cells but also how many cells to insert.
+Here, the `Range` object not only represents the position to insert cells but also how many cells to insert.
 For example, if you pass a Range that represents B1:C2, then `insert()` will insert 4 cells.
 The 2nd argument